ccamel/awesome-ccamel/README.md

 - [egonelbre/gophers](https://github.com/egonelbre/gophers) - Free gophers
 - [elastic/beats](https://github.com/elastic/beats) - :tropical_fish: Beats - Lightweight shippers for Elasticsearch & Logstash
 - [elliotchance/pie](https://github.com/elliotchance/pie) - 🍕 Enjoy a slice!
 A utility library for dealing with slices and maps that focuses on type safety and performance.
-- [elys-network/elys](https://github.com/elys-network/elys) - Elys Network is the first PerpDex and All-In-One DEFI platform to join the Atom Economic Zone, backed by Informal Systems and the Cosmos Hub.
+- [elys-network/elys](https://github.com/elys-network/elys) - Elys Network is the first All-In-One DEFI platform to join the Atom Economic Zone, backed by Informal Systems and the Cosmos Hub.
 Built on Cosmos and CometBFT, leveraging the latest blockchain technologies to provide a premier user experience.
 Visit our official site at https://elys.network
 - [emicklei/mora](https://github.com/emicklei/mora) - MongoDB generic REST server in Go
 - [eminetto/api-o11y](https://github.com/eminetto/api-o11y) - Repository used in a talk about APIs and Observability
 - [emirpasic/gods](https://github.com/emirpasic/gods) - GoDS (Go Data Structures) - Sets, Lists, Stacks, Maps, Trees, Queues, and much more